-Preparatory work at the junction of Waipapa Rd and State Highway 10, north of Kerikeri, is already under way, but on Friday the project's backers came together for a ceremonial turning of the first sods.
+Preparatory work at the junction of Waipapa Rd and State Highway 10, northwest of Kerikeri, is already under way but on Friday the project's backers came together for a ceremonial turning of the first sods.

-Along with the Billion Trees Fund and Bay of Islands wharf upgrades, the roundabout was one of the first projects to receive cash from the Provincial Growth Fund, Regional Economic Development Minister Shane Jones saying he had asked the NZTA to choose projects that were "a real bugbear," and Waipapa was top of the list.
+Along with the Billion Trees Fund and Bay of Islands wharf upgrades, the Waipapa roundabout was one of the first projects to receive cash from the Provincial Growth Fund.

-The intersection was the site of regular accidents, congestion and stress, and many locals avoided it at certain times of day for fear of crashes, Mr Jones offering "full marks" to those who had advocated for a roundabout over the years.
+The intersection was the site of regular accidents, congestion and stress, and many locals avoided it at certain times of day for fear of crashes.

-No one was happier on Friday than district councillor Ann Court, who began campaigning for a roundabout after witnessing a near miss 29 years ago, that experience being one of the factors that propelled her into local government.
+No one was happier on Friday than district councillor Ann Court.
+Witnessing a near-miss 29 years ago prompted her to start campaigning for a roundabout and was one of the factors that propelled her into local government.

-"This is the best day of my career, without a doubt.
-In future every person who drives through here will be able to do so safely," she said.
+''This is the best day of my career, without a doubt.
+In future every person who drives through here will be able to do so safely.''

-The sod-turning was entrusted to Mr Jones, Northland MP Matt King and Waipapa Business Association representative Sarah Curtis, who said the project was testament to Cr Court's persistence.
+The sod-turning was entrusted to Jones, Northland MP Matt King and Waipapa Business Association representative Sarah Curtis.

 Work has started already on shifting utilities such as water and power.
 Stormwater will be improved and overhead power lines will be placed underground.